This article applies to all TeamViewer users.

 If activated, access to the computer is only possible in the following cases:

-- Easy access without password is only possible with your TeamViewer account.
+- Easy access without a password is only possible with your TeamViewer account.

 - For other connections the TeamViewer ID and the password of the device are required.